AtDinesh/Apriltag_detection/README.md

     make install

 There is no CMakeLists file associated to the original apriltag library.
 Running the aforementioned command should be enough to install the library.
 You may have some permission problems due to the installation of the library and creation of the file `/usr/local/lib/libapriltag.so`.
-There are 2 possibilities to solve this issue:
+There are 2 possibilities to solve this issue described hereafter.
+Please read both and use the option that you find the more suitable to your case.

 **OPTION 1**: It is possible to change the installation directory by specifying the `PREFIX` variable in the first line of the Makefile.